Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

 where $t_\mathrm{w}$ is the intrinsic width of the FRB pulse and $\Delta t_\mathrm{DM}$ represents temporal smearing due to dispersion across finite frequency channels.
 In our simulations, the intrinsic width $t_\mathrm{w}$ was drawn from a normal distribution with a mean and standard deviation of $\mu = 0.0015~\mathrm{s}$ and $\sigma = 0.0003~\mathrm{s}$, respectively.
 Any residual dedispersion errors were neglected, while scattering was incorporated explicitly in a subsequent step.

 This characteristic timescale also sets the tolerance for acceptable DM errors in the analysis.
-For an FRB with an intrinsic duration of $\sim1.5$~ms at 1~GHz \citep{Brown2024}, a DM error of $\Delta\mathrm{DM}\approx1.4~\mathrm{pc\,cm^{-3}}$ produces a residual dispersive smearing comparable to the pulse width.
-As shown in the sub-burst slope analysis of the TRDM framework (\citealt{rajabi2020,Rajabi2024}), DM errors exceeding this level can dominate over the intrinsic drift term, washing out the frequency--time slopes used to constrain source dynamics.
-We therefore adopt $\Delta\mathrm{DM}=1.4~\mathrm{pc\,cm^{-3}}$ as a physically motivated absolute-error threshold for evaluating model accuracy.
+For an FRB with an intrinsic duration of $\sim1.5$~ms at 1~GHz \citep{Brown2024}, a DM error of $\Delta\mathrm{DM}\approx1.8~\mathrm{pc\,cm^{-3}}$ produces a residual dispersive smearing comparable to the pulse width.
+When scaled to the CHIME band centre of 600~MHz, this error budget corresponds to $\Delta\mathrm{DM}\approx1.1~\mathrm{pc\,cm^{-3}}$.
+As shown in the sub-burst slope analysis of the TRDM framework (\citealt{rajabi2020,Rajabi2024}), DM errors exceeding this level can dominate over the intrinsic drift term, washing out the frequency-time slopes used to constrain source dynamics.
+We therefore adopt $\Delta\mathrm{DM}=1.1~\mathrm{pc\,cm^{-3}}$ as a physically motivated absolute-error threshold for evaluating model accuracy, appropriately scaled to the observing band.

 The Gaussian peak time $t_{0}$ for each frequency channel was determined by the frequency-dependent arrival time of the burst,

 where the first term describes the dispersion delay introduced by propagation through the ionized medium, and the second term introduces the sub-burst frequency drift predicted by the TRDM \citep{rajabi2020,chamma2021,jahns2022,chamma2023,Brown2024}.
 We adopt $A_0 = 0.1$, consistent with previous studies.
 The peak time $t_{0}(\nu)$ thus represents the arrival time of the FRB signal at each frequency channel compared to the arrival time in the reference channel.
 By assigning this value as the Gaussian center for every channel, the collection of Gaussians across the band naturally reproduces the characteristic dispersion sweep observed in real FRB dynamic spectra.